Selling

 The trade-off has historically been effort.
 You had to photograph the bag, write a listing, handle inquiries, ship it yourself, and deal with payment.
 That's why consignment existed: to handle the work for you, at a steep markup.

 But that trade-off is shrinking.
-Modern platforms can automate most of it: AI-generated descriptions, pre-filled pricing based on market data, integrated shipping labels, escrow payment protection.
+Modern platforms can automate most of it: auto-generated descriptions, pre-filled pricing based on market data, integrated shipping labels, escrow payment protection.
 The convenience gap between consignment and peer-to-peer is closing.
 The fee gap isn't.

 When consignment still makes sense